imbal/rson/rson.md

 - Barewords.
 Just no. It never works out. cf 'No Capes' in the Incredibles.
 No.
 - // or /* ... */ for comments.
 We're using #.
 That's it
+- JS Compat: JSON, TOML, YAML don't have it

 ## Decorators